Describe an important river/lake in your country: IELTS Speaking Cue Card

 Follow up questions

-What are some other rivers or lakes in India that you find significant?
+What other rivers or lakes in India are considered important?

-Apart from the Ganga, rivers like Yamuna and Brahmaputra are significant.
-Lakes like Dal Lake in Kashmir are also important for their beauty and cultural significance.
-Each has its own unique features and plays a vital role in the local ecosystem and culture.
+Apart from the Ganga, rivers like the Yamuna and Brahmaputra are also significant.
+Lakes such as Dal Lake in Kashmir and Vembanad Lake in Kerala are important for their ecological and cultural value.

-How do people celebrate festivals around the Ganga?
+How do people celebrate festivals related to the Ganga?

 Festivals like Kumbh Mela attract millions to the Ganga for ritual bathing.
-People perform prayers, offer flowers, and participate in cultural events.
-The atmosphere is vibrant with music, dance, and food stalls, making it a significant spiritual and social gathering.
+People perform prayers, offer flowers, and participate in cultural events, celebrating the river's spiritual significance.

 What measures are being taken to protect the Ganga?